 Co-Design Process for Math in the Neighborhood with Omo Moses

-Hear Omo Moses and Keith Griffin further discuss the co-design process of their neighborhood installations.
+Hear Omo Moses and Keith Griffin further discuss MathTalk and the co-design process of their neighborhood installations.